COVID-19 is a coronavirus, which is potentially lethal, especially in the

 will be an essential component of dealing with the virus, particularly during

 the waiting period between now and the development of a vaccine.
-It is possible,
+This will be

 more even more important if a successful vaccine is not developed.
 We have